moikle/Phi/README.md

     3)  and the size of the probability distribution vectors required to determine Phi also increases super-exponentially with the number of nodes.

-We have chosen to implement Phi 3.0 [4] employing Queyranne’s Algorithm [5] to obtai n agood approximation of the MIP.
+We have chosen to implement Phi 3.0 [4] employing Queyranne’s Algorithm [5] to obtain a good approximation of the MIP.
 More specifically, we used the method of Krohn and Ostwald [6] as it applies to time series.
 We stored the (often sparse) probability distributions using Python dictionaries instead of arrays.